REANNZ/etcbd-public/README.md

 After properly setting up the Metrics tool as per above, it should come with a small initial set of visualizations and three dashboards.

-These can be accessed directly at
+These can be found under the `Dashboards` menu (in the main navigation side-bar) - or alterntively, can also be accessed directly at
 * https://metrics.example.org:9443/app/kibana#/dashboard/Aggregate-Trends
 * https://metrics.example.org:9443/app/kibana#/dashboard/Aggregate-Trends-and-Intl-Visitors
 * https://metrics.example.org:9443/app/kibana#/dashboard/InstitutionalTrendAndActivity_<inst-dns-name>

-Or alterntively, by navigating in Kibana to `Settings` -> `Objects` -> `dashboards` and clicking the "eye" (second) icon next to the dashboard.

 In either case, it will be necessary to select an appropriate time range through the Kibana time selector tool (top right corner of the browser window).

-The visualizations available are:
+The visualizations installed (and used in the above dashboards) are:
 * `IdP-Trend-Aggregate`: graph of daily authentication sessions, split into domestic and international based on the IdP the user authenticated through.
 * `SP-Trend-Aggregate`: graph of daily authentication sessions, split into domestic and international based on the SP the user authenticated to.
 * `VisitorsInclDomestic`: per-country composition of authenticated session based on country of origin (IdP the user authenticated through)